Angelica137/news-article-nlp/README.md

 ## Usage
 The user is able to enter a URL of an articlae they want to analyse and the app will fetch the summary of the article.

-This app uses the Meaning API from meaningcloud.org
+This app uses the MeaningCloud API from meaningcloud.org